Migrating data from AWS RDS for PostgreSQL to Yandex Managed Service for PostgreSQL

 -

-Create a transfer of the Snapshot and replication type that will use the created endpoints.
+Create a Snapshot and replication-type transfer configured to use the new endpoints.

 -